shallowsmith/hydro_sense/microcontroller/doc/ROADMAP.md

 ## Check-in

-As for our first task (Github Exercise), let's put CHEKCED-IN in our corresponding names to ensure that everyone is familiar with Git. <br>
+As for our first task (Github Exercise), let's put CHEKCED-IN in our corresponding names to ensure that everyone is familiar with Git.
+Please start by making your own branch then push the code there and make a pull request to merge with this forked main. <br>
 Our `Learn Git & Python` task would be marked completed by finishing this.

 | Name     | Status     | Date       |